Coronavirus digest: France records Europe's highest-ever daily number of infections | DW | 06.01.2022

 Although hospitals are preparing for a potential surge in patients, authorities are hopeful that France's high vaccination rate will prevent many people from developing severe infections, like those which were seen at the beginning of the pandemic.

-Nevertheless, the number of COVID hospitalizations has seen an upward tick, with 72% of French ICU beds now occupied by people with the virus, The Associated Press reported.
+Nevertheless, the number of COVID hospitalizations has seen an uptick, with 72% of French ICU beds now occupied by people with the virus, The Associated Press reported.

 The increased pressure on resources has prompted authorities to allow health workers who have tested positive to keep treating patients in the face of staff shortages.